phrafsanjani/phrafsanjani.github.io/library.md

 Real analysis is a foundational field, forming the basis of calculus and, in some programs, serving as a prerequisite for topology (the contents of real analysis courses vary widely).
 It is also a prerequisite for measure theory, which underpins modern probability theory.
-With a strong foundation in real analysis, I believe measure-theoretic probability can be learned along the way if needed;
+With a strong foundation in real analysis, I believe measure-theoretic probability can be learned along the way if needed.
 Researchers more oriented toward applied statistics may never need it or may only require a very limited amount.
 (I like [this blog post](https://danieltakeshi.github.io/2016/12/20/review-of-theoretical-statistics-stat-210a-at-berkeley/) for a more detailed perspective on this matter.)
 ~~~